marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 # 3- Create a data actor
   - Add a new cpp class type actor to be our data actor so that the other actors can consume data directly from this data actor.
   - Header file:
-    - Declare a FMyDataStructpointer to store each row of the file
+    - Declare a FMyDataStruct pointer to store each row of the file
     - Declare a UDataTable pointer to store the entire data table file we imported and expose it to the blueprint with UPROPERTY
     - Add a Getter to get the metrics in the table
 ```cpp